USER GUIDE

 Content icon

-1. Upload assets (models, videos, images) you want to use in your content.
+1. Upload assets (models, videos, images) for use in your content.

 Content icon

-Connect your HoloLens to the same network as your laptop/desktop and launch the MRx app:
+Connect your headset to the same network as your laptop/PC:

 Content icon

-1. Launch local session or share content for remote sessions.
+1. Select content to run or upload and share content for remote sessions.

 Content icon

-Connect your HoloLens to the same network as your laptop/desktop and launch the MRx app:
+Connect your headset to the same network as your laptop/PC:

 WHAT YOU NEED

-4. Internet connection and Microsoft account is required for remote sessions only.
+5. Wireless network router or Wi-Fi.
+Internet connection is required for remote sessions

 Network Requirements: